-We are regulated by the Care Quality Commission in England and the Homes and Communities Agency, and comply with the standards they expect.
+We are regulated by the Care Quality Commission in England and the Homes and Communities Agency.

 You can find the CQC rating of each of our regulated offices on the CQC web site.